 I have put together 13 of the most helpful productivity strategies to manage distractions in the workplace.
 These strategies can be used at work, at home, and at school if you are a student.
-I encourage my clients to use these in all places because I believe that good habits should not just be limited to the work and school environment.
+I encourage my clients to use these tips to be more productive at work, and in all places, because I believe that good habits should not just be limited to the work and school environment.
 For these strategies to become good habits, and for these skills to really get adopted; they must be practiced consistently and be incorporated into your everyday life, so they eventually replace any negative, limiting behaviors.

 13 Productivity Strategies

 Put aside 15-20 minutes, or more, of time each day to plan the next day.
 Try to make this the same time each day.
 Do it when you have the energy and motivation to do this.